OGGM/oggm.github.io/_posts/2021-04-27-ige-tutorial.md

 #### When?

 Tuesday May 18th!
-- 15H - 15H45: general presentation and discussion
+- 15H-15H45 (CEST): general presentation and discussion
-- 16H - 18H: online tutorials
+- 16H-18H (CEST): online tutorials

 #### Where?